 - Color-Coded Characters: Via their crests, crest empowered digivices, Transformation Sequences and merchandise and branding.
 Tai - Orange, Matt - Blue, Sora - Red, Izzy - Purple, Mimi - Green, Joe - Gray, TK - Yellow, and Kari - Pink

 - Demoted to Extra: With the exception of T.K. and Kari, the cast appear significantly less in 02, with much of the focus going instead to Davis, Yolei, Cody, and Ken.
+They shoot back to prominence in tri.

 - Dub Name Change: In an interesting variation, the characters did get to keep their original first names, but went by nicknames throughout the show.
 The only exception to this is Hikari, which was changed to "Kari", as the show dropped that format halfway into the show.
 In the South Korean dub, however, all of the characters' names were changed into Western or Korean names to comply with South Korean broadcasting rules, which limited/banned Japanese content due to political tension between the countries.